b11031371/my_bible_notes/2026-07-22/note_en.md

 ## II.
 Key Summary

-- God tells Ezekiel to prophesy against Sidon, declaring "I am against you," and saying He will be glorified and shown as holy in her midst so that people will know He is the Lord.
+- God tells Ezekiel to prophesy against Sidon, declaring, "I am against you."
-- The passage spells out what the judgment looks like: pestilence sent into Sidon, blood in her streets, the wounded falling in her midst, and the sword coming against her on every side.
+- The judgment is pestilence, blood in her streets, and the sword against her on every side.
-- God then says that those around Israel who despise her will no longer be a pricking brier or a painful thorn; He will gather the scattered house of Israel back to the land He gave to Jacob, where they will build houses, plant vineyards, and dwell safely.
+- God promises to gather the scattered house of Israel back to Jacob's land, where they will build houses, plant vineyards, and dwell safely.

 ---